erigones/esdc-docs/user-guide/gui/nodes/details.rst

 Compute Node Actions
 ====================

-* **Add or request License** - Used for creating requests for compute node licenses and for adding issued licenses to compute nodes.

-    .. seealso:: More information about licenses can be found in chapter :ref:`Compute Node Licenses <node_license>`

 * **Refresh** - Detects changes and updates compute node's information if there were any changes, e.g. changes in disk pools or network interfaces.